Emotional intelligence in the workplace is a must if you want to be the best you can be in your career. Here’s why.

-Everyone gets upset when they see a sad commercial on TV, but that’s not all empathy is.
+Everyone gets upset when they see a sad advert on TV, but that’s not all empathy is.
 Empathy is the ability to feel other people’s pain and act accordingly, in a manner that is caring and considerate.

 If you’re able to empathise with other people, then you’re giving other people a chance to open up and share their feelings with you.

 Fully controlling your emotions is not something you will ever be able to achieve, but your thoughts are another matter.
 You can’t control how you feel, but you can control your reaction towards these emotions.

 You can do this by concentrating on the thought itself and not succumbing to your emotions.
 By doing so, you can harmonize your thoughts and actions to match with your goals and vision.

 When you’re at an interview, one of the most common questions is to explain how you handled a difficult situation.
 The ideal response is pausing.
 In any challenging situation, it is tough to keep a clear head and be aware of your surroundings.

 Emotional intelligence in the workplace, especially, requires you to pause and take a deep breath.

 Keep your thoughts in order and evaluate the situation without letting your emotions affect you.
 The best method here is thinking thoroughly before you speak or act.
 This way you can avoid making a permanent decision based on a temporary emotion.